Wesxdz/kahlo-yawn/_posts/birth.md

 We've been working tirelessly to engineer the infrastructure and interface for book simulation in Linux, but there are still a handful of software capabilities coming online.
 Mainly this involves integrating [GraphMeshNets](https://sites.google.com/view/meshgraphnets) and [a musculoskeletal model with reinforcement learning](https://scone.software/doku.php?id=start) into a game engine with [photorealistic rendering](https://www.pbr-book.org/).

-Our tenative starter learning curriculum is integrated civilization engineering activism including subskills like game engine programming and open source hardware prototyping.
-For example, your child will learn how to build robots that build housing from nature in a fantasy world RPG with monsters that they design, model, and program themselves.
+Your fantasy child simulation will become a dazzling star of the maker movement.
+Our tenative starter learning curriculum is integrated civilization engineering activism including core critical aptitudes like game engine programming and open source hardware prototyping.
+For example, they will learn how to build robots that build housing from nature in a fantasy world RPG with monsters that they design, model, and program themselves.

 We hope to support the initial class to successfully build from nature an automated modern village akin to a robotics kit of Open Source Ecology's Global Village Construction Set within 5 years.